gojomo/zibcoin.org/index.md

 The Zibcoin unit lends itself to a single-character abbreviation, 'Z', that is used in relation to very few terrestrial currencies.
 'ZBC' also works well as an abbreviation (much like 'BTC').

 There's already a currency-suggestive Unicode character, **Ƶ**, the [Z with stroke](https://en.wikipedia.org/wiki/Z_with_stroke).
-This character is unused for any circulating terrestrial currency (but fittingly *has* been used in futuristic-fiction).
+This character is unused for any circulating terrestrial currency – but fittingly *has* been used in futuristic-fiction.

 Placing several popular notations and abbreviations together: